A key question in the minds of most Elasticsearch users when they create an index is “How many shards should I use?”

 Allocate Shards Carefully

-After you configure an Elasticsearch cluster, it's critically important to realize that you cannot modify the shard allocation later.
-If you later find it necessary to change the number of shards, then you would need to reindex all the source documents.
-(Although reindexing is a long process, it can be done without downtime).
+After you configure an Elasticsearch cluster, it’s critically important to realize that it’s hard to modify the shard allocation later.
+If you later find it necessary to change the number of shards you have two options:

 Small Static Dataset, 2-3 GB

 The key consideration as you allocate shards is your expectation for the growth of your dataset.

 We quite often see the tendency to unnecessarily overallocate on shard count.
 (By overallocation, we simply mean specifying more shards per index than is necessary for the current size (document count) for a particular dataset.)
 Since shard count is such a hot topic within the ES community, users may assume that overallocation is a safe bet.